 You know when to push me, to urge me to use my strength instead of my flexibility.
 I don't know if you know it, but that's the exact challenge that I'm facing in my life, and by pushing me, you remind me that I am strong outside and inside, and not to cheat my way through the practice, through this life.

 Because of you, I am a happier and healthier person.
 You are a mentor, a teacher, and you have become my friend as well.
 You love your students, and it shows.
 You make the effort to get to know us and pay attention to our bodies and our strengths and weaknesses so that we can learn and grow.
 You bring joy and energy and fun into the studio, from the playlists so perfectly matched to the asanas to the giggle-inducing Michael Jackson references.
 You encourage us to try things even if we know we’ll fall down, and to laugh at ourselves.
 You can make me laugh and cry in the same class, who knows when to turn the music up and when to push us to tolerate and appreciate silence.
 I often watch you and think, “How can such a small human being be so big and strong and passionate?”
 You help me believe I can do anything I want to do, that I’m bigger than any sadness or obstacle life can throw my direction.
 You remind all of us that we carry the entire world right inside us, and that by the simple act of showing up on our mats, we are doing yoga, and doing it perfectly.

-For my friend and teacher, Natalia, and to all the beautiful yogis in my life.
+For all the beautiful yogis in my life.
 Namaste.